 And of course, most people observed the tradition of “something old, something new, something borrowed, something blue.”
 Art and fashion historian Sinéad Furlong-Clancy thinks it could be possible that blue wedding dresses were in fashion at one time.
 “Blue was long associated with purity and the figure of Mary.”

-It was customary for young unmarried maidens to nab a tiny sliver of the wedding cake to put under their pillows.
-They would them sleep on them that night, and it was said that the cake would induce intense dreams about their future husband.
-If they didn’t know him already, then they would be introduced to the future husband in the dream.
-It was then claimed that when the young maiden met ‘the one’ in waking hours, they would know him right away.
+According to custom, young unmarried maidens would nab a tiny sliver of the wedding cake to put under their pillows.
+They would them sleep on them that night, and the cake would supposedly induce intense dreams about their future husband.
+Their future husband might even introduce himself in the dream!
+In this way, when the young maiden met ‘the one’ in waking hours, they would know him right away.
 Maidens made sure that they didn’t miss out of that all-important piece of cake!

-This tradition is actually very old in Ireland, and before wedding cake of an elaborate nature became common, a wheaten bannock (a buttermilk bread) was used as a “bride’s cake.”
-I think this is a lovely gift for ALL singles at a wedding—a slice of wheaten bannock to sleep on that night in a pretty, greaseproof bag.
+This tradition is actually very old in Ireland, and before wedding cake of an elaborate nature became common, the “bride’s cake” was a wheaten bannock (a buttermilk bread).
+I think this is a lovely gift for ALL singles at a wedding— a slice of wheaten bannock to sleep on that night in a pretty, greaseproof bag.
 And, if you get hungry around 3am…it can serve as a nice snack, saving you the job of going to get chips in the freezing cold.

-It’s quite well known that the Irish had a tradition whereby young ladies could propose to a man, but only during a leap year, on the 29th of February.
-In fact this was once enshrined in law.
-But what you may not know is that if a girl proposed to a young man, and he rejected her proposal, she had the right to compensation.
-At first, this was a lovely silk dress, presented to her with a decent apology.
+At first, a lovely silk dress presented with a decent apology, would compensate the girl.
 But through the ages, this became a luxurious fur coat.
-Well-to-do young men started fear the 29th of February on account of several young women on the hustle.
+Well-to-do young men started to fear the 29th of February on account of several young women on the hustle.
 They learned to get out of dodge on that date!
-Maybe we skip the revival of this tradition, especially as these days fur coats come with their very own protesters! ■
+Maybe we should skip the revival of this tradition, especially as these days fur coats come with their very own protesters!